Clip path

 Process Details

 Applying for a Tax ID Number All companies need to apply for the tax identification number in Colombia.
-This number will be printed on all your forms and be a significant requirement when you pay taxes to the Colombian government.
+This number will be printed on all your forms and will be a significant requirement when you pay taxes to the Colombian government.

-Employer Taxation
+Employer taxation

-Financial Year End date 31st December
+Financial Year End Date 31 December

-Employer Contribution Toward Social Security 8.5%
+Employer Social Security Contributions 20.5%

-Employee Taxation
+Employee taxation

 Income Tax Colombia follows a standardized tax system.
 In this system, the unit of taxation is TVU (Unidad de Valor Tributario).
 The value of 1 TVU changes every year, but the number of TVUs for each tax bracket remains the same year after year.